compsci-adl/Constitution/src/constitution.typ

 + assisting the President in the overall management of the Club; and

-+ acting as President in the absence of the President.
++ acting as President in the absence of the President; and

++ ensuring managers are completing their duties; and

++  outsourcing and managing volunteers and their duties if required.

 === The Treasurer